Habashh/box-style-codealong-re-coded-erbil-2018/README.md

 ## Overview

-In this code along exercise we will apply some CSS box styles such as background images, gradients, drop shadows, and borders.
-All the files you need to follow along are provided and opening this code along on the in-browser IDE will fork and clone down a copy for you, but if you would like to continue working from your personal `exceptional-realty` repository:
+In this code along exercise we will apply some CSS box styles such as background images, gradients, drop shadows, and bordersAll the files you need to follow along are provided and opening this code along on the in-browser IDE will fork and clone down a copy for you, but if you would like to continue working from your personal `exceptional-realty` repository: